ali7ali/Alpha-Google-Map-For-Elementor/README.md

 5. Click the Activate button to activate the plugin.

 Manual or using sFTP install:

 1. Upload 'plugin-directory' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Upgrade Notice ==

 = 1.0.3 =
-small changes not affecting the functionality.
+Fixing urgent bug.

 == Frequently Asked Questions ==